kyleterry/tenyks/README.md

 `tcmkconfig helloworld > ~/hello_world_settings.py`

 If you are running Redis locally, then the defaults in the settings will be fine.

 So lets start building the class in `hello.py`.

 ```
+import logging
 from tenyks.client import Client, run_client
+from tenyks.client.config import settings

 class HelloWorld(Client):